 24 Playing Out

-Light nights and fine weather brought everyone out to play, and my brothers and I weren’t the only kids in Twydall to know the joy of climbing into a near empty coal bunker and wriggling out of the hole at the front.
+Light nights and fine weather brought everyone out to play, in the street or in the garden.
+My brothers and I weren’t the only kids in Twydall to know the joy of climbing into a near empty coal bunker and wriggling out of the hole at the front.

 Brendan Wright’s coal bunker was back to back with ours and the ideal viewing platform for the kids of Crundale Road to watch Brendan’s one man show in the back garden of number 41.
 After rebelling against the cheeky bugger’s intent to charge us a penny each, the show went ahead.
 Amongst other mildly amusing acts, Brendan tried his hand at juggling and ventriloquism, but the highlight of the show came when he balanced an upturned broom on his nose.
 ‘Dum-dum-diddling’ the circus tune, he wobbled back and to, keeping the broom upright.
 For a few seconds he was brilliant until…